« How Open and Transparent Will Reporting of State Level Stimulus Spending Be? | Main | Web 2.0 and the Sales Process - A Survey and White Paper »

 This is a complex topic.
 Here’s how I responded to Tallan’s piece:

-Some resistance to social media is based on a lack of understanding, some is based on a fear of loss of control, and some resistance makes make perfect sense.
+Some resistance to social media is based on a lack of understanding, some is based on a fear of loss of control, and some resistance makes perfect sense.
 Regarding the latter, there are some transactions where concepts of collaboration and community are inappropriate or irrelevant.
 It all depends on what you’re trying to accomplish.

 In the private sector, some people approach using social media as a way to increase involvement of customers in the process of developing and delivering products and services.
 They are willing to modify traditional forms of control by adopting more open and collaborative methods.
 Other private sector companies approach social media primarily as another way to advertise and broadcast commercial messages that will ultimately impact the buying decision without really any consideration given to increasing openness or transparency.